Our Public Lands Defense Fund supports organizations working to preserve and defend the integrity of our public lands system. We will fund efforts to:

 - Defend our bedrock conservation laws (E.g., Wilderness Act, Antiquities Act, National Environmental Policy Act);

 - Defend previous presidents’ National Monument designations; and

 - Oppose the proposed transfer of federal lands to the states or to private hands.

 Our goal is to support organizations that are strategically confronting efforts that would diminish our public lands system.

 We launched the Public Lands Defense Fund in January, 2017 with initial commitments from founding member companies Patagonia and The North Face.
 Together, these two companies pledged $100,000 annually for each of the next four years.
 Though we accept contributions to the fund from any company or individual interested in preserving our public lands, all contributions are incremental to a company’s annual membership dues.
 As with Conservation Alliance membership dues, we will give 100 percent of contributions to the Public Lands Defense Fund directly to conservation organizations.

-Proposals to the Public Lands Defense Fund should be submitted through our regular grantmaking process, but grants will be administered solely by The Conservation Alliance Board of Directors.
-We will not include these requests in our regular membership ballot process.
-Applicants must first be nominated by one of our member companies.
-We have two funding cycles each year, and nomination deadlines are May 1 and November 1.
-We will award grants in April and October.
-Click here for full details on how to apply.
-The Conservation Alliance board may make off-cycle discretionary grants as needed to support urgent efforts.
-Organizations should contact The Conservation Alliance directly to discuss these time-sensitive needs.
+Public Lands Defense Fund grants will be administered solely by The Conservation Alliance Board of Directors.
+We will not include these requests in our membership ballot process.
+The Conservation Alliance will make discretionary grants as needed to support urgent efforts.
+Organizations should contact The Conservation Alliance directly to discuss time-sensitive needs.

 Organizations that receive funding through our regular grant program may apply concurrently to the Public Lands Defense Fund, and are eligible to receive more than one grant in a 12-month period.